 The I/O shield has metal groundings that can prevent access to the ports

 The I/O shield provides the holes that match the ports on the ports panel of the motherboard.
-You push it into place before installing the motherboard.
+You push it into place in its space in the PC case before installing the motherboard.
 Showing in the image below, the shield as little bits of metal around all of the port holes – groundings that are meant to come into contact with the ports, as they are pushed through, but not block them, which they can do if you don’t install the motherboard properly.